mcnuttandrew/critical-hci-vis-class/src/index.md

 Depending on how everyone does there may be a curve.
 The course staff will not know what the curve is until the end of the semester.

-**Possible works**:

-(Note: these point values are works in progress)

-{% for assignment in collections.assignments %}

-- **{{assignment.data.title}} ({{assignment.data.weight}} point):**{{assignment.content}}

-{% endfor %}

-Other works are allowed, ask ahead (e.g., a video essay, a podcast, a poster).
-An appropriate way to ask would be to post on the course forum (so that others can see as well), you'll get a response.
+## Possible works

 There are many different paths through this course.
-You might write responses for all of the readings (x points), do a project (y points), and write an essay.
+You might write responses for all of the readings, do a project, and write an essay.
 Or you might write 5 essays!
 There are many possible approaches.

-**Notes and clarifications**
+Other works are allowed, ask ahead (e.g., a video essay, a podcast, a poster).
+An appropriate way to ask would be to post on the course forum (so that others can see as well), you'll get a response.

+{% for assignment in collections.assignments %}

+### **{{assignment.data.title}}** ({{assignment.data.weight}} points)

+{{assignment.content}}

+{% endfor %}

+## Notes and clarifications

 It is possible that you could do nothing all semester and turn a whole bunch of work at once.
 This is allowed, but discouraged.
 Much in the same way that judges give harsher verdicts before lunch, requiring that the course staff grade a huge amount of submissions during finals week will likely lead to harsher grading.
 There is then, a game theory component to this system: when should you submit so that the grading system is currently least overwhelmed?